OutlierVentures/ZIP/README.md

 1. Gas Stations Network will need be to implemented for transactions after the Supertoken -> base swap takes place.
 2. Token pool management and monetary policy will need to make a greater number of considerations for gas fees.

-Implementing Gas Stations Network has a strong advantage in differentiating the project from Uniswap at the Ethhereum token level.
+Implementing Gas Stations Network has a strong advantage in differentiating the project from Uniswap at the Ethereum token level.

 ## Gas stabilisation mechanism options